-- A. Piping materials shall bear label, stamp, or other markings of specified testing agency. - B. Comply with requirements in "Piping Schedule" Article for applications of pipe, tube, fitting materials, and joining methods for specific services, service locations, and pipe sizes.
+- A. Piping materials shall bear label, stamp, or other markings of specified testing agency. - B. Furnish new and unused piping materials manufactured in the United States of America.
+Piping shall be marked with country of origin from the manufacturer. - C. Comply with requirements in "Piping Schedule" Article for applications of pipe, tube, fitting materials, and joining methods for specific services, service locations, and pipe sizes.